Grants

 Artists at any stage of their careers, emerging or established, are eligible to apply for a grant in all disciplines, such as visual art and craft, traditional art forms, music, composition, film/video, literature or playwriting, choreography and dance.
 Types of fundable projects include the creation of new work, purchase of equipment and materials, and professional development workshops.

-Two ASG workshops for interested artists will be offered at 5:30pm on August 23, 2022 via Zoom, and September 13, 2022 in person at the Arts Council of Moore County offices in Southern Pines, NC.
-RSVP is required to attend either workshop by contacting ACMC at 910-692-2787 or acmc@mooreart.org.
+Two ASG workshops for interested artists will be offered at 5:30pm on August 29, 2023 via Zoom, and at 5:30pm on September 12, 2023 in-person at the Arts Council of Moore County officers in Southern Pines, NC.
+RSVP is required to attend wither workshop by contacting ACMC at 910-692-2787 or chris@mooreart.org

 For questions or to RSVP for the online grant workshops, contact ACMC at 910-692-2787 or acmc@mooreart.org.